 Milwaukee Brewers vs. Colorado Rockies

-The Milwaukee Brewers and the Colorado Rockies meet on Friday for game two of their series in Milwaukee.
-The Brewers are -135 favorites over the Rockies with an over/under run total set at 9.
+The Colorado Rockies look to gain ground in the NL West and the Milwaukee Brewers look to stay in the thick of the race in the National League Central as they meet for game three of their series at Coors Field.
+The Rockies are -135 favorites over the Brewers with an over/under run total set at 9.

 The Colorado Rockies have a lot of ground to make up in the NL West but it isn’t something they haven’t done before as they have won their first two games following the All Star Break.
 On Friday Mark Ellis, Todd Helton, and Troy Tulowitzki all had two hits each as the Rockies scored four times off of nine hits.
 The Rockies didn’t need much offense as Juan Nicasio allowed just four hits and struck out four over seven innings without allowing a run in the shutout win and his fourth win of the year.
 For Saturday’s game three of this series Colorado starts Jhoulys Chacin who has lost his last three starts.
 For the season Chacin has allowed 85 hits and 41 earned runs while striking out 101 in 116.2 innings of work.